Shyan1943/project3/README.md

       i.
 Different navigation are positions at the familiar location a web surfer, and throughout the website to enhance familiarity and consistency.
 (FR1)
             a.
 Logo that leads back to the home page
             b.	navigation system in the form of site map allowing visitor to view all the sections at a glance
-            c.	a clear and unambiguous navigation structures <a href="http://www.flaskboilerplate.com/" target="_blank">fixed at the top</a>
+            c.  a clear and unambiguous navigation structures to <a href="http://www.flaskboilerplate.com/" target="_blank">fixed at the top</a>
             d.	all resources on the site are easy to ﬁnd, allowing users to navigate the layout of the site intuitively ii.
 Button with hover effect will be used to indicate there's a link to the working project to increase the predictability. iii.	<target="_blank"> was used to improve the UX, when user click on any link out (to another web site or social site), that opens a new window.
 Whereas when they're clicking on a link internal to a site that they remain within the same browser window